In-Situ Melt Pool Characterization via Thermal Imaging for Defect Detection in Directed Energy Deposition Using Vision Transformers: Experimentation Data collection

+For data collection, we conduct the experiments using a customized powder-based DED system (AMBIT\textsuperscript{\texttrademark} Core DED, Hybrid Manufacturing Technology, TX, USA).
+We mount a thermal imager Pyrometer camera (ThermaViz\textsuperscript{\textregistered} TV200, Stratonics) inside the printing chamber for in-situ monitoring and melt pool data capture during printing.
+Since our DED setup is hybrid, including both additive and CNC machines, we do an off-axis installation of the camera at a viewing angle of 57$^\circ$ (as shown in Figure \ref{fig2.1}) to maintain a clear line of sight to the melt pool while avoiding obstruction from the laser head and deposition tool and ensuring the required working distance of $245 \pm 30$ mm.
+The focal length is fixed at 42 mm.
+We perform a positional and temperature calibration of the pyrometer camera before each experiment.
+A Neutral density filter is also calibrated and used to prevent pixel saturation during the in-situ recording by the pyrometer.
 In this study, we print two single-track thin-wall Inconel 718 samples, each measuring 40 mm in length and consisting of 10 layers in Figure \ref{fig2.1}, with the scanning direction reversed on every layer to create a linear reciprocating scan pattern.
 The variations in printing strategies and process parameters are summarized in Table \ref{tab1} below.
 Note that, we have fixed the exposure time of the pyrometer at 0.3 ms optimized by experimentation for both sample printing.
 The camera records the distribution of thermal gradient of the traveling melt pool during the printing and the frames can be retrieved as individual thermal images.
 The melt pool zone is defined as the region where the temperature exceeds the material's melting point.
 For Inconel 718, this temperature threshold is $1336^\circ$ Celsius.
 The boundary of the melt pool surface is represented by an isotherm, as illustrated in Figure \ref{fig2.2}.
 Each pixel in the thermal images represents the corresponding temperature of the melt pool zone and the rest of the area within the field of view of the camera.
+The transmissivity of Inconel 718 is considered negligible as the material is highly opaque.
+The two-color pyrometer reduces emissivity effects by measuring infrared radiation at two wavelengths, with pre-calibration using a manufacturer-provided lamp and slope correction adjustments as needed.
 Then, we perform a $360^\circ$ X-ray Computed Tomography (XCT) (SkyScanner1272) scan on Sample 2 (from Table \ref{tab1}) to identify the locations of the inter-layer pores and label the corresponding melt pool images captured at those specific locations.
 We find a total of 76 melt pools associated with internal pores and label them as class `1' and the rest 1371 normal melt pools as class `0'.
 Examples of normal and abnormal melt pool thermal images are shown in Figure: \ref{fig2.2}.